 Foam rolling is a technique widely used by athletes and therapists to target the fascia.
 The fascia is the band of protective tissue fibres which serves to stabilise, enclose and separate the muscles and organs, and includes tendons and ligaments.
-When the fascia is functioning poorly athletic performance is effected - for instance tension and dehydration of the fascia causes a faster onset of fatigue during physical exertion, and movement control may be effected.
-In material terms, a foam roller is fairly self-explanatory - a cylindrical section of firm foam - however the specific material used will impact upon product density and firmness.
+When the fascia is functioning poorly athletic performance is effected – for instance, tension and dehydration of the fascia causes a faster onset of fatigue during physical exertion, and movement control may be affected.
+In material terms, a foam roller is fairly self-explanatory – a cylindrical section of firm foam – however, the specific material used will impact upon product density and firmness.
 How to choose between the different products available on the market is explained in greater detail below.

 How does a foam roller work?

 They use resistance from bodyweight to effectively target overactive muscles and tendons in the body.
 The applied resistance effectively massages the body to release muscular tension and tightness.
 By using your own body weight to apply pressure where needed, a foam roller benefits you by effectively and efficiently targeting muscle discomfort, adhesions and tension, which aids muscle recovery after exercise.
-Using sustained pressure to target tension in the muscles and soft tissue known as the fascia, is referred to as myofascial release.
+Using sustained pressure to target tension in the muscles and soft tissue known as the fascia is referred to as myofascial release.
 Myofascial release is a massage technique used widely by physiotherapists and massage therapists to release muscular tension, ease discomfort and improve general mobility and bodily alignment.